 Workbooks make it easy to integrate your CRM with other business applications you are using.
 We have a pre-built integration into Office 365 and Google’s Office Suite, allowing your users to use Single Sign-On.
 We have hundreds of integrations available from Accounting Systems, Telephone Systems, Webinar Platforms to Payment Gateways.
 You can find more details on our Integrations Page.

 As part of the Workbooks platform, we have our own ETL (Extraction, Transformation and Load) tool.
 This is licences from Tibco and is called Scribe Online.
-This allows us to build bi-directional synchronization between business applications such as Microsoft Dynamics AX or Epicor.
+This allows us to build bi-directional synchronisation between business applications such as Microsoft Dynamics AX or Epicor.
 You can find more details here.

 In addition, we have an open API which allows us to pretty much integrate with any other application in the cloud or on premise.